neuefische/web-exercises/sessions/backend-update-and-delete/products/README.md

 Implement `useSWRMutation` to update a database entry and refetch the data automatically:

 - Add `import useSWRMutation from "swr/mutation";` at the top of the file.
-- Paste the following code into the `Product` component to set up `useSWRMutation`:
+- Paste the following code into the `ProductDetailsPage` component to set up `useSWRMutation`:

 ```js
 async function updateProduct(url, { arg }) {